Phin Choonhavan

-Phin was the son of a Chinese physician, Kai (開) who migrated to Siam from Chaoshan, as was the father of his wife, Lim Hong (林風), who was also an immigrant from Shantou.
-His son, Chatichai Choonhavan, became Prime Minister of Thailand.
-His daughter, Udomlak, married Phao Sriyanond, director general of the Thai police.
+Phin was the son of a Chinese physician, Kai (開) who migrated to Siam from Chaoshan, as was the father of his wife, Lim Hong (林風), who was also an immigrant from Chenghai Shantou.
+His son, Chatichai Choonhavan, became Prime Minister of Thailand, while his daughter, Udomlak, married Phao Siyanon, director general of the Thai police.
 Another daughter, Charoen, married Pramarn Adireksarn, who served as deputy prime minister in several governments.